C-Hipple/harpoon.el/docs/api.rst

 Core Functions
 -------------

-.. function:: harpoon--open-file line-number
+.. function:: harpoon-open-entry line-number

-   Opens the file at the specified line number in the harpoon list.
+   Opens the buffer or file at the specified line number in the harpoon list.

    :param line-number: The line number (1-4) in the harpoon list
    :type line-number: integer
    :returns: nil

-   This function reads the harpoon list file and opens the file specified at the given line number.
+   This function reads the harpoon list file and opens the buffer or file specified at the given line number.
 If the file doesn't exist or the line number is invalid, it displays an error message.

-.. function:: harpoon-add-file line-number
+.. function:: harpoon-add-file-or-buffer line-number

-   Adds the current buffer's file to the harpoon list at the specified position.
+   Adds the current buffer to the harpoon list at the specified position.
+If the buffer is visiting a file, that file is stored, otherwise the buffername is stored.
+Therefore you can re-open a file that youv'e closed the buffer for, but you can also add other buffers (such as shells or magit) to harpoon.

    :param line-number: The line number (1-4) where to add the file
    :type line-number: integer
    :returns: nil

-   This function adds the current buffer's file path to the harpoon list at the specified line number, replacing any existing entry.
-If the buffer is not visiting a file, it displays an error message.
+   This function adds the current buffer's to the harpoon list at the specified line number, replacing any existing entry.

 .. function:: harpoon-open-or-create